marc2332/bliss/doc/docs/beacon_install.md

     beacon-server --db-path=~/local/beamline_configuration

-Beacon port number can be set manually (otherwise, by default, Beacon will just choose the first free port it finds):
+The Beacon port number can be set manually (otherwise, by default, Beacon will just choose the first free port it finds):

     beacon-server --db-path=~/local/beamline_configuration --port=25000